ogeesan/Bpod-SMA-Diagrammer/README.md

 	WaitForResponse --> Punish: Port3In
 ```

+## Advanced Usage
 With some small tweaks, this single trial's state matrix can be modified to represent the entire task with its different contingencies more generally.
 To do that, you'll have to refer to the [documentation on state diagrams](https://mermaid.js.org/syntax/stateDiagram.html).
 For example, in the above diagram I'd modify the transitions from `WaitForResponse` so that there is a line with `Port3In` to `RightRewardDelay` (`WaitForResonse --> RightRewardDelay: Port3In`), and the connection to `Punish` could read "`Port1In or Port3In`".
 There are other visual tools available for the state diagram that you might like to look into if you have complex contingencies.

+If you're looking to write a new protocol and test it out on your laptop locally, Bpod can be run in emulator mode if the computer is not connected to a state machine.
+Given that you might be interfacing with some other pieces of hardware, you could use `if obj.EmulatorMode == 1` to allow your protocol to run in an emulator mode and change its requirements to connect to hardware.
+Alternatively, you might have an external function that generates the state matrix, allowing you to test it out in a prototyping script where the properties of the states are pre-defined manually (rather than having to run the protocol).